Find Out What's New with Rolling Doors and Security Grilles - Welcome to Cornell's Blog!

 Natural ventilation utilizes forces like pressure and wind to push fresh air through a building.
 Commercial spaces are typically mechanically ventilated with fans, and it can be challenging to add natural ventilation.
 One solution is incorporating security grilles or perforated slat doors.Unlike traditional slat doors, security grilles and fenestrated or perforated slat doors let in natural light and enable air flow between spaces.
 Applied to interior openings, doors and grilles act as dividers that provide security, cross-ventilation, and aesthetic emphasis.
 On exteriors, security grilles and perforated slat doors reduce the risk of mold growth with high-speed operation.

 Natural ventilation is more economical, more energy efficient, and by design invites more natural light in.
-It gives you a high air-change rate at a lower cost and is easy to maintain.
+This fresh air ventilation solution gives you a high air-change rate at a lower cost and is easy to maintain.

 Mechanical ventilation systems use a system of fans and ducts to force stagnant air out and bring fresh air in.
 This type of ventilation system makes it easier to control indoor temperature and the amount and source of airflow.
 Contractors and building managers have a variety of systems to choose from based on local climate and a building’s existing heating and cooling method.